 Don’t Force It

-If your child isn’t keen on the idea of sitting still for a moment, it’s best to leave the activity for that day instead of trying to force them to participate.
+If your child isn’t keen on the idea of sitting still for a moment, it’s best to give up the activity for that day instead of trying to force them to participate.
 You can always try tomorrow or another time when they’re likely to be more receptive.

 1) Breathing Exercises